Outdoor wedding tips

 The great British summer is notorious for being unpredictable.
 Which means while the forecast might say blue skies and sunshine, there might still be a chance of rain.
 You’ll need to make sure you have a backup plan if the weather turns, such as an alternative indoor space, or choosing a venue that offers both indoor and outdoor areas.

-Are you thinking of having a summer wedding?
+Are you thinking of having a summer outdoor wedding?
 Head to our Forums to ask other brides for tips and advice!